box-key/net-app/README.md

 ```

 ## POST
 This is mainly used for a batch prediction.
+(This is an experiment feature)

 ### Request